jiaweing/updatenight-agent/README.md

      - The Spotlight (open source highlights)
    - Generate links.md with categorized links
    - Scrape content and take screenshots
-   - Generate the final newsletter
+   - Generate the final newsletter using OpenAI's GPT models

 2. Run the newsletter generation: